-What's the best way find companies that have open positions?
-It depends on what type of job you're looking for, but there are ways to get the newest job openings online and via email, as well as options for finding local companies who are hiring now.
+What's the best way to find companies that have open positions?
+How can you find jobs that are hiring right now?
+It depends on what type of job you're looking for, but there are ways to get the newest job openings online and via email, as well as options for finding companies that are hiring now.

 Get Ready to Apply For Jobs

 Before you start searching for jobs, get ready to do a job search.
 Create or update your resume, have a basic cover letter ready that you can customize for the jobs you are applying for, and have all the information you need to complete a job application at hand.

 Be prepared to apply for jobs online as soon as you find an opening that's a good fit.
 The faster you apply, the quicker you can get considered for the position—and get hired.

 You don't want to miss out on a good opportunity because you're not ready to submit an application.
 Also, don't wait to apply.
 Too many people spend so much time deciding whether they should apply, then writing and rewriting job application materials, that by the time they get their application in it's too late and the job is filled.